-In addition to delays being costly, poor on-time performance has increased the number of disgruntled passengers.
+In addition to the high passenger and airline costs associated with flight delays, poor ontime performance has also increased the number of disgruntled passengers.
 The University of Michigan's American Customer Satisfaction Index score for U.S. airlines in 2007 registered 63 out of 100 points, which is the lowest airline score in the past seven years and down two points from the previous year.
-Of the sixteen industries rated by the ACSI, only one other industry (cable and satellite TV) fared worse than airlines in the 2007 customer satisfaction ratings.
-The purpose of this paper is to further investigate flight delays from both the airlines (excess travel time) and passenger (departure and arrival delays) perspective.
-Moreover the paper will provide a robustness check and critique of Mayer and Sinai's (2003a) flight delay findings when more traditional measures of flight delays are employed.
+Of the sixteen industries rated by the ACSI, only one other industry (cable and satellite TV) fared worse than airlines in the 2007 customer satisfaction ratings.5